aimms/documentation/datalink/index.rst

     Motivation, why do we want data link

 Data comes in many different flavors and each piece of software defines its own particular format Taylored to its own particular need.
 If we want to use some stored data in an AIMMS model we somehow need to import this.
 And so a custom importer has to be available, but it is infeasible to code and distribute this for all possible flavors.
-Furthermore it is cumbersome for users having to deal with many different custom importers.
+Furthermore it is cumbersome for users having to deal with many different custom importers, because this

 DataLink is created with the idea that if we define a broad family of data sources we can make a more general importer/exported for data.
 This reduces the amount of code that has to be written, and makes it possible to present users with a more uniform approach to deal with many of these "different" sources.